securing/midsummer/04_Boruta/README.md

 When dealing with any kind of user input you always need to sanitize it.
 "Trusting" the user to put in the right data and nothing more created a huge security risk, which can be easily exploited.

-When processing object-like user input (like in example above) always assign only specific properties and not the whole object (in our case, the only copied property from input object should be `name`).
+When processing object-like user input (like in the example above) always assign only specific properties and not the whole object (in our case, the only copied property from the input object should be `name`).

 There are multiple libraries available to make handling user input a breeze, for example, [Zod](https://zod.dev/), my personal go-to library for projects in Javascript.